Phase 4: Lesson Plans

 Write lessons that ensure equitable access to rigorous content.

-By embedding Universal Design for Learning (UDL), culturally sustaining pedagogy, and evidence-based scaffolds, we ensure grade-level access without lowering expectations.
-Inclusive design expands access and ensures that rigor is reachable, not reserved for a few.
-The result is a curriculum that honors diversity, celebrates identity, and supports each student in becoming a powerful reader, writer, and thinker.
+By embedding Universal Design for Learning (UDL) and research based instructional best practices, we ensure grade-level access without lowering expectations.
+This inclusive design expands access and ensures that rigor is reachable, not reserved for a few.
+The result is a curriculum that honors diversity and supports each student in becoming a powerful reader, writer, and thinker.

 In action, this looks like:

-• Building text sets that offer multiple pathways into content
+• Building text sets that offer multiple perspectives

 • Writing language objectives alongside content objectives

-• Writing text-dependent questions that build in complexity
+• Writing text-based tasks that build in complexity

 • Embedding spaced repetition of vocabulary and morphology